mpds-io/aiida-reoptimize/README.md

 # Atomic structure optimization by AiiDA and PyMOO

 `aiida-reoptimize` is a framework for running advanced optimization workflows in computational materials science and chemistry, leveraging the AiiDA workflows and the [PyMOO](https://pymoo.org) external optimization library.
 Both lattice and atomic positions optimizations are supported.
 Two simulation engines were tested: [CRYSTAL](https://www.crystal.unito.it) and [FLEUR](https://www.flapw.de).
+See [documentation](https://mpds-io.github.io/aiida-reoptimize/index.html)

 ## Features